Pogr-io/pogr_unreal_sdk/README.md

 # POGR for Unreal
-> The source code in this branch is intended to be used with Unreal Engine 5.2 to latest versions of UE5.
+> The source code in this branch is intended to be used with Unreal Engine 5.2 or latest versions of UE5.
 Welcome to the repository for the POGR For Unreal Plugin.
 Introduction for the POGR Plugin goes here
 * what it is about?